Persuasion in Physician Agency

 Date Written: April 23, 2021

-Overwhelming evidence suggests that there exists a physician's tendency in recommending unnecessary medical treatments to the patients.
-This paper discusses this issue by providing a theoretical model with one physician and many patients who are uncertain about an underlying state of disease.
-The physician decides a preliminary test for the patients who need it.
-We show that the optimal test always reveals the state of disease, but not always the healthy state.
-The physician's advice may induce people undertaking unnecessary treatment as well as refraining from doing it when is needed.
-A policy intervention imposing a minimum information standard is very effective in reducing overtreatment but does not influence the number of tested people.
-Moreover, we show unintended consequences of releasing relevant news with or without the policy intervention.
+The incentive of physicians in recommending unnecessary medical treatments to patients constitutes an important agency problem in health care.
+This paper discusses this issue by providing a theoretical model with one physician and a mass of patients who are uncertain about an underlying state of disease.
+The physician provides a recommendation based on an informative experiment which always reveals the state of disease, but not always the healthy state.
+This may induce some people undertaking unnecessary treatment as well as some others refraining from doing so when it is needed.
+A policy intervention imposing a minimum information standard is very effective to reduce overtreatment but does not influence the number of patients who receive credible information.
+Moreover, we show the unintended consequences of releasing relevant news with or without the policy intervention.

-Keywords: Overtreatment; Bayesian Persuasion; Medical Tests; Policy Intervention
+Keywords: Overtreatment; Bayesian Persuasion; Medical Recommendation; Policy Intervention.

 Suggested Citation: Suggested Citation